digidotcom/xbee-python/examples/filesystem/FormatFilesystemSample/readme.txt

   This sample Python application shows how to format the filesystem of a local XBee device and retrieve usage information.

-  The application uses the LocalXBeeFileSystemManager to access the device filesystem and execute the required actions.
+  The application uses the FileSystemManager to access the device filesystem and execute the required actions.

   NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
         can be applied to any other local device class.